himu0023/RAGChat/README.md

    cd local-rag-chatbot

-2. Create a virtual environment (optional but recommended): python -m venv venv source venv/bin/activate  # On Windows: venv\Scripts\activate
+2. Create a virtual environment (optional but recommended):
+   - python -m venv venv
+   - source venv/bin/activate  # On Windows: venv\Scripts\activate

 3. Install dependencies:
-   pip install streamlit langchain langchain-community langchain-huggingface transformers PyPDF2 faiss-cpu pytz sentence_transformers
+  - pip install streamlit langchain langchain-community langchain-huggingface transformers PyPDF2 faiss-cpu pytz sentence_transformers pypdf

 4. Run the app:
-   streamlit run start.py
+   - streamlit run start.py

-Usage:
+## Usage:

-Upload one or more PDFs via the sidebar.
+- Upload one or more PDFs via the sidebar.
-Type queries in the chat input; use simple phrases (e.g., "thank you") or document-related questions.
+- Type queries in the chat input; use simple phrases (e.g., "thank you") or document-related questions.
-Clear chat or download history as needed.
+- Clear chat or download history as needed.

-Contributing
+## Contributing
-Feel free to fork, improve, and submit pull requests!
+- Feel free to fork, improve, and submit pull requests!

-Credits
+## Credits

-Built with ❤️ by Himanshu Bisht
+- Built with ❤️ by Himanshu Bisht
-Powered by Hugging Face and Streamlit
+- Powered by Hugging Face and Streamlit